 Vermouth is a fortified wine that is aromatized.
 Sadly, its wonderful aromas dissipate within a few months of opening, so choose smaller bottles.

 Keep a dry vermouth and a sweet vermouth on hand.
-You’ll need vermouth for martinis, and every martini drinker has a preference for sweet or dry.
+You’ll need vermouth for martinis, and every martini drinker has their own preference for sweet or dry.

 A key ingredient for an excellent margarita, triple sec is an orange liqueur with a wonderful, sweet flavor.
 Although you may not use it often, you can keep a large bottle as it lasts for a few years after opening.